cttricks/jsx-client-transpiler/README.md

 - **Rendering HTML**: Finally, it loads the HTML content into the specified element on the page.

 I highly encourage you to give it a try to see how it works in action.
-> ⚠️ Currently, you cannot import any components in your JSX file.
-It works as a standalone solution.

 ## Dependencies and Styling
 This project leverages [Bootstrap CSS](https://getbootstrap.com/docs/4.4/getting-started/introduction/) for styling and [JSONPlaceholder](https://jsonplaceholder.typicode.com/) to demonstrate JSX elements in action within the browser.
 Here's a brief overview of these dependencies: